podoodoo/web3-learning-journal/README.md

 Use `storage` for persistence on the blockchain, `memory` for temporary storage per transaction, and `calldata` for arguments (also temporary).

-`memory` arrays do not have a push or pop methods.
+`memory` arrays do not have push or pop methods.

 Structs in the ABI are defined as tuples.